azun5290/Directory-Services-Development/README.md

             }

-#####

 Subnets are exported to csv then simply processed by c# program with a short shell CMD to process all tokens inside the csv file

 CMD is:

 C:\code\C#\DirectoryServices.ActiveDirectory\obj\Debug>for /f "tokens=1,2,3,4 delims=," %a in (AD_Subnets3.csv) do AD_shell.exe createsubnetplus %a %b %c %d

-CSV files are produced from a DHCP report coming from Telstra - main telecommunication provider in Australia

 I.e. following will run through all entries in csv file and search for them, returning the main attributes in the shell if subnets are found.